htw-imi-showtime/showtime-website/content/ws25/bachelor/b2-food4future-ar-campusguide/_index.md

 abstract = "food4future ist ein AR-basierter Campusguide, der Interessenten hilft, nachhaltige Essensangebote und relevante Informationen direkt auf dem HTW-Campus zu entdecken."

 # Properties for displaying the project in the project list
-card_image = "kitty.jpg"
+card_image = "logo.jpg"

 # Names are optional, team size is sufficient
 team = ["Zehra Ilgin", "Lara Plagens", "Duaa Fourah"]
 # this can be just one or a list as with team:
-supervisor = "Supervisor"
+supervisor = "Marino Gabel"
 draft = false